ruuda/hoff/doc/installing.md

  * A checkout of the repository.
  * A state file, to persist the internal state (open issues, etc.).

-We store these in `/var/lib/hoff`, and we need to make that directory owned by the `hoff` user.
+A good place to store these is in `/var/lib/hoff`.
+The Debian package creates a `checkouts` and a `state` subdirectory there, owned by the `hoff` user so it can create files and subdirectories.
+We could also create them manually:

-    $ sudo mkdir -p /var/lib/hoff/{checkouts,state}
+    $ sudo mkdir --parents /var/lib/hoff/{checkouts,state}
     $ sudo chown hoff:hoff /var/lib/hoff/{checkouts,state}

 ## Adding a repostory